 Upperclass students (including transfers from a regional campus) must have a minimum GPA of 3.50, and a minimum of 2 semesters (24 credits).
-Applicants are required to complete two essay prompts which can be found here and submit a letter of recommendation from an instructor or academic advisor.
+Applicants are required to complete one essay prompts which can be found here (see attached pdf) and submit a letter of recommendation from an instructor or academic advisor.
 Applications for upperclass students open in the spring for the following academic year.
 Follow the link below to begin the application process.

 Deadline: May 31, 2021